 Looking at the PTB material categories, fossil fuels and metal ores recorded the most positive values.
 These commodities have to be imported, because their sources are either insufficient in the Czech Republic or their mining is not profitable.
-PTB of fossil fuels showed an increase by 14.1 percent in 2006-2011, PTB of metal ores went down by 8.1 percent.
+PTB of fossil fuels showed an increase by 16.2 percent in 2007-2012, PTB of metal ores went down by 20.8 percent.
 On the other hand PTB of biomass recorded significantly negative values, which even decreased in the monitored period.
 It means that the biomass export was exceeding biomass import at a growing rate in the Czech Republic.
 Similar development occurred in the case of non-metallic minerals where a positive PTB turned into a negative one.
-This implies that the Czech Republic is not dependent on import of these materials anymore, but provides their surpluses to other countries.
+This implies that the Czech Republic is not dependent on import of non-metallic minerals anymore, but provides their surpluses to other countries.